 Food is our focus and our core competence.
 We take a pragmatic and targeted approach to support services on a country and sector specific basis

 Organic revenue growth

-Our business model begins with organic growth, which we drive by sectorising and sub sectorising our business.
-This approach allows us to differentiate ourselves and get close to our customers to create bespoke and innovative solutions.
+Our business model begins with organic growth, which we drive through sectorising and sub sectorising.
+This approach allows us to differentiate ourselves and get close to our consumers to create bespoke and innovative solutions.
 Organic growth is supplemented by small and medium sized acquisitions that add capability or scale in our existing markets.

 We focus on operational execution and generate efficiencies by optimising our supply chain and diligently managing our food and labour costs.
-These efficiencies enable us to reinvest in the significant growth opportunities around the Group and to improve margins.
+These benefits enable us to reinvest in digital and culinary innovation to maximise the significant growth opportunities for the Group.

-Our growth, the scale it creates and our focus on cost and efficiencies give us a competitive advantage.
-This allows us to provide our clients and consumers the best value in terms of quality and cost which, combined with our sectorised approach, helps drive long term sustainable organic revenue growth.
+Our growth, the scale it creates and our focus on cost and efficiencies, along with our robust balance sheet, gives us real competitive advantage.
+These advantages allow us to provide our clients and consumers with the best value in terms of quality and cost which, combined with our sectorised approach, helps drive long term sustainable organic revenue growth.

 Our people and culture

-Our people and culture lie at the heart of our business.
+Our people and purpose are at the heart of our business.
 Our aim is to nurture an engaged and highly capable workforce to win new business, manage our units efficiently and effectively, and deliver the healthiest, most innovative food solutions in a way that provides a safe and exciting experience to our clients and consumers.

 Our priority is organic growth and we continue to put focus and resources behind both MAP 1 (driving new business and retention) and MAP 2 (consumer sales).